 In 2014 and 2015, conflict escalated throughout Yemen and disrupted the political transition process that followed 2011 protests over lack of economic opportunity, corruption and other issues.
 The country now faces a humanitarian crisis, with the UN estimating that 21.2 million people are in need of humanitarian assistance (82% of the population), more than any other crisis today.

 In Zambia, the last 12 years of impressive economic growth raised the average per capita income to over $1,700 and made it a lower-middle-income country.
-The past year saw a significant economic crisis with decreases in the global demand for copper and other minerals, significant devaluation of the Kwacha and continual electricity deficits.
-Zambia’s more than two decades of successful multi-party democracy with two peaceful transitions between ruling political parties, however, has made the country a beacon of peace and security in sub-Saharan Africa.
+The countries' 25 years of successful multi-party democracy, with two peaceful transitions between ruling political parties, has made the country an example of peace and security in sub-Saharan Africa.

 Zimbabwe was once one of southern Africa’s most vibrant, productive, and resilient countries.
 However, over the past decade, the nation has faced a series of political and economic crises that have led to the general decline of Zimbabweans’ standard of living and a breakdown in public health, education, and infrastructure.
 Democratic development continues, as the country begins to implement a new constitution passed in 2013.

 As of 2012, Zimbabwe had an estimated population of 13.7 million and a life expectancy of 56 years for men and 60 years for women.
 Furthermore, as of 2011, approximately 72 percent of all households were below the poverty line.